DoerJ/http-server/README.md

 James(Yuhao) He

 ## Description
-- Utilized Java to build a basic HTTP server that accepts user requests through TCP connection and displays requested local file on browser
+- A Java implemention of a basic HTTP server that accepts users' requests through TCP connection.
-- Accurately parses user request messages and sends HTTP response message if the file being requested is not available
+- Accurately parses the request messages following the HTTP standards.
+- The client-side browser displays requested file on browser if file transfer successfully.
+- THe server responses with corresponding error message depending on the type of error (i.e.: 404 Not Found).